matt-primrose/agentlauncher/agentlauncher/README.md

 ﻿# agentlauncher version 0.0.0.1
-# Instructions for use
+# Instructions for use:
-# Prior to launching, verify that you have an 'agents' subdirectory and have copied the mesh agent from your server to the 'agents' folder
+#	-Prior to launching, verify that you have an 'agents' subdirectory in the same directory where agentlauncher.js is located
-# For Windows: log into the mesh server and download the correct agent for the mesh you want to use and save the mesh agent in the 'agents' subfolder where agentlauncher.js is located
+#	-For Windows: log into the mesh server and download the correct agent for the mesh you want to use and save the mesh agent in the 'agents' subfolder where agentlauncher.js is located
-# For Linux: log into the mesh server and download the correct agent and .msh file for the mesh you want to use and save the agent and .msh file in the 'agents' subfolder where agentlauncher.js is located.
+#	-The folder structure should look something like this:
+#		\agentlauncher\
+#		|-\agentlauncher\agentlauncher.js
+#		|-\agentlauncher\README.md
+#		|--\agentlauncher\agents\
+#		|---\agentlauncher\agents\MeshAgent-MeshGroup.exe
+#
+# Instructions to run:
+#	- Open a command prompt and navigate to the agentlauncher directory
+#	- C:> node agentlauncher.js <argument>
+#	- Valid arguments are 'agents' <integer> and 'cleanup'
+#	- Ex: C:>\agentlauncher\node agentlauncher.js agents 10
+#	- Ex: C:>\agentlauncher\node agentlauncher.js cleanup